ONSdigital/eq-author-validator/docs/Directed Graph.js.md

 `this.name` is a string, where the value is the name of the graph passed in as an argument to the constructor.

 `this.verticies` is an array, where each index is an object that describes a vertex on the graph.
+You add a vertex to the array via the `createVertex` method.
 The object's properties are defined as:

 | Property       | Required     | Value Type   | Notes |
 | ------------- |:-------------:| :-------:|------:|
 | id     | yes | INT | Used to identify a vertex in the graph. |
 | Arbitrary     | No     | Arbitrary | You may add a series of arbitrarily named properties, of arbitrary types, as required by your program. |

 `this.edges` is an array, where each index is an array of two integers that describe an edge on the graph.
-You add an edge to the array by calling the `createEdge` class method.
+You add an edge to the array by calling the `createEdge` method.
+The array *must* adhear to the following schema: `[idOfOriginVertex, idOfDestinationVertex]`.

 ## Class Method